Negatronic/hertzbel/README.md

 # hertzbel.js

+## Instllation

+`npm add hertzbel.js` or `yarn add hertzbel.js`

+## Introduction

+`hertzbel.js` is a javascript library created to handle frequency related calculations and conversions, and a wide series of decibel related calculations.

+In telecommunications, frequencies, and decibels go hand in hand.
+In the frequency domain, using decibel logarithmic formulas in place of Volts or Watts allows observers to see very high power levels and minuscule power levels on the same graph.
+To learn more about the usefulness of decibels visit [wikipedia](<https://en.wikipedia.org/wiki/Decibel#:~:text=The%20decibel%20(symbol%3A%20dB),level%20or%20field%20level%2C%20respectively.>)

+The Hertzbel library was designed specifically to be used with spectrum analyzer data, though these calculations will assist in any relatable fields.

+##Changelog

+- `1.0.0`: initial launch of Hertzbel.

-## Hertz Calculations
+## Hertz Functions

 Hertzbel has several frequency related calculations.
-Users may enter a string or a number as params into the functions.
+Users may enter a string or a number as parameters into the functions.

 ### Note: strings must be formatted with convential Hz units (Hz, kHz, MHz, GHz, THz).